Wintermute0110/plugin.program.AEL.dev/KGDB.md

 **ROM asset directory** If set it will be used to scan for local ROM artwork and for saving ROM scraped artwork.

 **ROM asset naming scheme** Choose from `Long name`, `Short name`, `Compact name`.
 This is used for the platform directory names in the RAD.

+**Use only ROMs local artwork** Bollean, default ON.
+Do not scrape artwork for ROMs and pick it only from the ROM asset directory.
+If OFF use the scrapers for ROM artwork.

 **Recursive scan for ROMs** Boolean, default OFF.